chandrabca22/Food-Delivery-App/README.md

 1. Create an account
 2. Create/login to an existing account to get started
 3. An account is created with your email and a desired password

+# Release Version 3.3.3
+Here we have just completed 3rd section of my website.

+1. Explore varieties
+2. Shop for your favorites meal as e dey hot.
+3. Shop for your favorite meals or drinks and enjoy while doing it.